centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-adva-fsp150-snmp.md

 The command above checks the CPU and memory (```--mode=systems```) of an Adva FSP 150 device.
 The device's IP address is *10.30.2.114* (```--hostname=10.30.2.114```), SNMP version 2 is used and the device's SNMP community is *public* (```--snmp-community='public'```).

-You can display all modes that come with the plugin with the command below:
+You can display all modes available for the Plugin using the ```--list-mode``` parameter as in the command below:

 ```bash
 /usr/lib/centreon/plugins/centreon_adva_fsp150_snmp.pl \